-Intentional Infliction of Emotional Distress, (often abbreviated to IIED), is defined by various countries, and in the U.S., even differing in some jurisdictions.
+Intentional Infliction of Emotional Distress, (often abbreviated to IIED), is defined differently by various countries, and in the U.S. it even differs in varying jurisdictions.
 Still, as an overall definition, it consists of extreme or outrageous conduct, meant to cause intense emotional distress to another, which results in causing that distress.

 Even today, though reports and testimonies of clinical and forensic psychologists have been accepted as evidence in major court cases, psychology continues to be viewed as a “soft science.”
 Hence, acceptance of the tort of IIED evolved by cautious degrees.

-The cause of all human evils is the not being able to apply general principles to special cases.— Epictetus
+The cause of all human evils is the not being able to apply general principles to special cases.

 A Prank Which Proved Brutish